masoudrayat/SolarWind-ML-Prediction-Optimization/README.md

     - `Solar_Wind_Energy_Prediction_XGBoost.ipynb`: Implementation of the XGBoost algorithm for predicting solar and wind energy production.

 - **README.md**: Documentation for the project, providing an overview, structure, and usage instructions.

+### Conclusion

+Ultimately, the Random Forest model demonstrated superior performance, achieving a 98% accuracy rate.
+This result underscores the significant potential of the Random Forest model for precise prediction of solar and wind energy production, making it a highly effective tool in optimizing renewable energy outputs.